 Texlaxing

-In this blog post, I will discuss the pros and cons of texturizing kinky hair with the best texlax for textured hair.
+In this blog post, I will discuss the pros and cons of texturizing natural hair and the best mild relaxer for natural hair.
 I will help you determine how often to use texturizer for 4c hair.
 I will also share the best-rated hair relaxers for your texlaxed 4a hair routine.
-You will get useful tips for texturized 4c natural hair and learn the difference between a texlaxer and a texturizer.
+You will get useful tips for texturized 4c natural hair and learn the difference between a texlaxer and a relaxer.

 As a hairstylist in training, I want to look at the good and bad sides of texturizing.
 This will help you understand your choices for caring for textured hair.